THE HISTORICAL 7TH SEAL

 (Did John see German weapons like these? : https://en.wikipedia.org/wiki/Sturmgesch%C3%BCtz_IV

-18 By these three (these three substances, but using a variety of methods) was the third part of men (those who identified as God's chosen people) killed (there were approximately 17 million Jews in the world prior to this period; about 6 million died), by the fire (burning), and by the smoke (gas chambers and gas trucks), and by the brimstone ("sulfur" (NIV); gun fire of various types, sulfur being a component of gunpowder), which issued out of their mouths.
+18 By these three (these three substances, but using a variety of methods) was the third part of men (those who identified as God's chosen people) killed (there were approximately 17 million Jews in the world prior to this period; about 6 million died), by the fire (burning), and by the smoke (gas chambers and gas trucks), and by the brimstone ("sulfur" (NIV): gun fire of various types, sulfur being a component of gunpowder), which issued out of their mouths.

-19 For their power is in their mouth, and in their tails: for (even) their tails were like unto serpents, and had heads (hoses entering gas trucks from their exhaust pipes), and with them they do hurt.
+19 For their power is in their mouth, and in their tails: for their tails were like unto serpents, and had heads (hoses entering gas trucks from their exhaust pipes), and with them they do hurt.

 20 And the rest of the men (the Jews) which were not killed by these plagues (the killing only stopped because Germany was defeated) yet (still) repented not of the works of their hands, that they should not worship devils, and idols of gold, and silver, and brass, and stone, and of wood: which neither can see, nor hear, nor walk (this is figurative language, but by rejecting Christ, they are akin to the worst of the heathen):

-21 Neither repented they of their murders, nor of their sorceries, nor of their fornication, nor of their thefts (The Jews in general never saw the Holocaust as a punishment permitted by God in the way Daniel saw the Babylonian captivity, and have never repented of rejecting and killing their Messiah.
+21 Neither repented they of their murders, nor of their sorceries, nor of their fornication, nor of their thefts (The Jews in general never saw the Holocaust as a punishment permitted by God, in the way Daniel saw the Babylonian captivity, and have never repented of rejecting and killing their Messiah.
 Thus they have robbed their descendants of the truth and generally invalidated the essence of their religion).

-Please read "THE TWO WITNESSES", where this sixth trumpet, or second woe, is described in further detail as covered by Rev 11, taking events up to the return of the Jews to Jerusalem after the defeat of Nazi Germany.
+Please read "THE TWO WITNESSES", where this sixth trumpet, or second woe, is described in further detail, as covered by Rev 11, taking events up to the return of the Jews to Jerusalem after the defeat of Nazi Germany.

-This moment in history is foretold by Christ in His Olivet prophecy as "the times of the Gentiles are fulfilled" (Luke 21:24).
+These momentous events are foretold by Christ in His Olivet prophecy as "the times of the Gentiles are fulfilled" (Luke 21:24).

-It fulfils and unseals the prophecy of the statue of Dan 2 which at this time has run its course and been struck on the feet by the "stone" which becomes a "great mountain".
+This crucial period in history fulfils and unseals the prophecy of the statue of Dan 2 which at this time has run its course and been struck on the feet by the "stone" which becomes a "great mountain".
 If God's Kingdom was going to be set up immediately upon the Beast powers' demise, the text would say that the statue's feet were struck by the great mountain, but it doesn't say that.
 Rather, it says that the statue was struck by a stone which became a great mountain.
 We are in this "became" stage today.
 Please read the page "THE TIMES OF THE GENTILES" for more information.

-Additionally, the unveiling of the sixth seal unseals Dan 7:11: "I watched then because of the sound of the pompous words which the horn (which became the eighth head of the Beast, that is Catholicism/false Christianity) was speaking (its last pompous words came from Adolf Hitler.
+Additionally, the unveiling of the sixth trumpet unseals Dan 7:11: "I watched then because of the sound of the pompous words which the horn (which became the eighth head of the Beast, that is Catholicism/false Christianity) was speaking (its last pompous words came from Adolf Hitler.
 Satan, through Hitler, wanted to set up an alternative Millennium called the "Thousand Year Reich" with a new "chosen people", the Germans.
 How incredibly ironic!); I watched till the beast was slain, and its body destroyed and given to the burning flame".

 This event also unseals Dan 7:25-26: "Then the saints shall be given into his hand for a time and times and half a time (This 1260 year period came to an end in 1945 - see the page "THE TWO WITNESSES").
 But the court shall be seated, and they shall take away his dominion (over Jerusalem and the Jews), to consume and destroy it forever.